Jean Muir: Jean Muir Ltd. (1966–2007)

 Jean Muir Ltd. was founded in August 1966 by Jean Muir and her husband Harry Leuckert in partnership.
 The first collection was presented in October.

 The designs continued the tradition established at Jane & Jane.
 Muir used the best quality fabrics, working in silk, cashmere, jersey and crepe, with a focus on form and fluidity.
 She made coats and jackets from soft leather and supple suede.
 Muir rarely used printed textiles, and avoided unnecessary decoration.
 Where she used decoration, it was integral to the garment, such as pintucking, decorative but functional buttons or rows of parallel topstitching on cuffs or collars for reinforcement.
 During the 1980s, Muir sometimes decorated clothing with sequins.

 Muir's designs were aimed towards the woman with a mature outlook, regardless of age.
 She avoided creating clothes for fantasy figures, but focused on modern, restrained elegance.
 She ignored the fads of high fashion design, but focused on creating a consistently evolving series of understated, sober clothes.
 She was a sensualist who cared about how her clothes felt to wear as well as how they looked to others.
 Muir placed pockets at hip level to encourage the wearer to hold her shoulders back confidently.
 She eliminated bust darts as she preferred to mould fabric rather than cut it.
 Her designs were intended to fit into a limited and integrated wardrobe, and to avoid distracting the wearer.

 Despite being known to posterity almost exclusively for black dresses, her eye for colour was very definite.
 She favoured dark and deep blues, very dark greens, and heather-toned purples as well as intensely bright orange and deep saffron yellow.
 She was a perfectionist about her colours, working closely with fabric mills and dyers to achieve her ideal tones.

 Muir has been described as bringing common sense to clothing design to the pitch of genius.
 Jane Mulvagh describes Muir clothes as being comfortable and effortless, and, "once donned, easily forgotten by the wearer but never the beholder."

-Following her 1964 win whilst at Jane & Jane, Muir went on to win the Dress Of The Year award twice more.
-She won in 1968 for a ruffled white voile dress with black polka dots, and in 1979 for an ensemble comprising a black rayon jersey beret and dress worn with a black leather jacket.
+Following her 1964 win whilst at Jane & Jane, Muir went on to win the Dress Of The Year award two more times: In 1968 for a ruffled white voile dress with black polka dots; and in 1979 for an ensemble comprising a black rayon jersey beret and dress worn with a black leather jacket.
 As with her 1964 design, these outfits are preserved at the Fashion Museum, Bath.

 From 1985, the majority interest in Jean Muir Ltd. was held by the textile manufacturer Coats PLC.
 Muir regained ownership in 1989.

 Muir was made a Fellow of the Chartered Society of Designers, and was a recipient of the Minerva Medal, the Society's highest award.

 In 1984, she was awarded a CBE.